uclaacm/transfer-accel-portfolio-website-workshop/README.md

 * TODO
 * use [StackOverflow](https://stackoverflow.com/)!
 There's no shame, and it's likely that many others have run into your problem too!
-* ask us!
-QWER Hacks has a mentor system through Discord, and quite a few of the mentors are experienced in React, Firebase/Firestore, and web development!
+* ask us in the mentor discord! we don't byte :)

 ### Who is Matt?

 Glad you asked!
-I ([Matt](https://matthewwang.me)) am a rising fourth-year CS & Math-Econ major at UCLA, and the current president of [ACM at UCLA](https://uclaacm.com).
+I ([Matt](https://matthewwang.me)) am an incoming fourth-year CS & Math-Econ major at UCLA, and the current president of [ACM at UCLA](https://uclaacm.com).
 I'm really passionate about education, technology, and their intersection - which is something that I love doing at ACM!
 I'm also focused on about making tech a more diverse and welcoming place, which is an issue that definitely needs some work.
-I spend a lot of time working on EdTech, training developers, and doing mentorship - feel free to ask me about that!
+I also used to run our outreach wing, [ACM Teach LA](https://teachla.uclaacm.com) I spend a lot of time working on EdTech, training developers, and doing mentorship - feel free to ask me about that!

 In terms of work experience, I'm definitely not an absolute professional, but I've done quite a bit of web development over the years!
 I've worked with web technologies in a variety of contexts - in a startup, in a mid-sized company, at a handful of big tech companies, and in personal projects.
 HTML and CSS (the content of htis workshop) are the bread and butter of everything I do; beyond that, I've spent a bit *too* much time with React.
 The bigger list includes: